LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

   - `<title>` (e.g. Postal Service Reform Act of 2022)
     - The display title for the bill or resolution.
   - `<latestAction>`
     - Parent container for the latest action taken on the bill or resolution.
-The `<latestAction>` may include the following children:
+A `<latestAction>` element may include the following children:
       - `<actionDate>` (e.g. 2022-04-06)
         - The date of the latest action taken on the bill or resolution.
       - `<text>` (e.g. Became Public Law No: 117-108.)